corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/operations/deployment/deployment-kubernetes.md

 Follow the instructions displayed by the script output to connect to the database server via `psql`.
-You can create a separate database server for each CENM service by running the Helm script multiple times with different names and then setting up the database user/schema, following the instructions in the {{< cenmlatestrelref "cenm/database-set-up.md" "CEMN databases" >}} section.
+You can create a separate database server for each CENM service by running the Helm script multiple times with different names and then setting up the database user/schema, following the instructions in the {{< cenmlatestrelref "cenm/database-set-up.md" "CENM databases" >}} section.
 Alternatively, you can create several databases inside the single PostgresSQL server you have just deployed, by running the following DDL commands: